amane1234/A520m-itx-ac-with-NAVI/README.md

 ### Functions:

-Every function works except Apple airportcard required ones such as Sidecar and airdrop.
+Every function works except Apple airportcard required ones ,such as sidecar and airdrop.

 You may swap your wifi card into natively supported devices BCM94360 or BCM94350 with OCLP patcher to work these functions properly.